Excalibur1610/3D-Chess/README.md

 # 3D-Chess
-A 3D chess game made in Unity with C# language.
+A 3D chess game in Unity.
 A 487 group project.